MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 Sisodia’s lab will use the new grant to continue this work to understand the exact mechanisms behind how the changes in gut microbes might be related to changes in microglial cells and their ability to clear plaques.
 The team will also develop genetic experiments to understand the molecular changes taking place that could affect signals between gut bacteria and the immune and nervous systems.

-“More recently, we have discovered that alterations in the microbiome only impact amyloid pathology and microglial function in males, but not females, and we feel it is essential that we clarify the underlying molecular pathways that mediate these sex-specific effects that might serve to explain the increased prevalence of Alzheimer’s disease in women,” Sisodia said.
+In a recent study, Sisodia and postdoctoral researchers Hemraj B. Dodiya and Shabana Sheikh investigated gender-specific effects of the gut microbiome on cerebral Aß amyloidosis and microglial phenotypes.
+“We have discovered that alterations in the microbiome only impact amyloid pathology and microglial function in males, but not females, and we feel it is essential that we clarify the underlying molecular pathways that mediate these sex-specific effects that might serve to explain the increased prevalence of Alzheimer’s disease in women,” Sisodia said.
 “We anticipate that our findings will provide important information pertaining to the role of the gut microbiome in the pathogenesis of Alzheimer’s disease and ultimately, lead to the identification of novel, mechanism-based therapeutic strategies.”

 Good Ventures is a philanthropic foundation in San Francisco whose mission is to help humanity thrive.
 It was co-founded by Cari Tuna, a former Wall Street Journal reporter, and her husband Dustin Moskovitz, a co-founder of Facebook and Asana.